Skip to content

 The Importance of Understanding the Normal Distribution in Machine Learning

-For example, in predictive modeling, it is often necessary to understand the distribution of the target variable in order to accurately predict its value for new data points.
-By identifying the presence of a normal distribution, we can use techniques such as regression analysis or decision trees to accurately model the relationship between the target variable and the other features in the dataset.
+For example, in predictive modeling, it is often necessary to understand the distribution of the target variable or features in order to accurately predict its value for new data points.
+By identifying the presence of a normal distribution, we can apply techniques such as linear regression or other parametric methods that rely on normality assumptions.
+If the data deviates significantly from normality, transformations (such as log or square root) can often be applied to better align it with model requirements.
+Note that many modern algorithms are robust to mild deviations from normality, but strict parametric tests and certain probabilistic models require it.

 Implementing the Normal Distribution in Python